Table of Contents

 Execution of ClickOnce Applications

 The second issue we have with "Inteset Secure Lockdown Multi Application Edition", is that once we got access to Edge, we get code execution.
-Even though the software is blocking a lot of things, like browser settings, downloads etc.
+Even though the software is blocking a lot of things, like browser settings, downloads etc. It does not block the download and execution of so called "ClickOnce" applications.

 What is ClickOnce?
 Well, here's a description from Microsoft.